JuliaParallel/Dagger.jl/README.md

 ## Installation

-The Dagger package can be installed using the Julia package manager.
-Enter the Pkg REPL mode by typing "]" in the Julia REPL and then run:-
+Dagger.jl can be installed using the Julia package manager.
+Enter the Pkg REPL mode by typing "]" in the Julia REPL and then run:

 ```julia
 julia> ] add Dagger